AritaYuto/video-review/README.md

 ### Notes

-In production environments, it is strongly recommended to set LOCAL_ROOTDIR explicitly.
+In production environments, it is strongly recommended to explicitly set `LOCAL_ROOTDIR`.

-If LOCAL_ROOTDIR is not set or invalid, the application falls back to ./uploads, which may not be suitable for long-term storage.
+If `LOCAL_ROOTDIR` is not set or is invalid, the application falls back to `process.cwd()/uploads` to store uploaded video files.

+This fallback behavior is **not suitable for production use or long-term storage** for the following reasons:

+- Files may be lost during application updates or redeployment
+- In Docker environments, files are stored inside the container filesystem
+- Without a mounted volume, files will be removed when the container is recreated
+- The storage location is unclear, making backups and capacity management difficult

 ---